rainsfordtm/ogr/src/doc/phon/MS_Paris_BN_lat_1139.md

 In onset position, 〈s〉 and 〈c〉 are occasionally confused in all texts.
 This is taken as evidence that /Ç/ and /S/ have merged; /S/ is transcribed.

+### Final devoicing

+It is possible that final devoicing does not apply: Thomas notes the retention of 〈b〉 in 〈sab〉 and 〈chab〉, commenting that "aucun autre exemple de cet état archaïque ne se trouve dans ces différents textes, mais rien non plus le contredit" ([~@SponsusT: 97]).